Scanframe/sf-gitlab-devops/README.md

 the [`docker-build.sh`](./docker-build.sh) is provided which takes the same arguments as the `build.sh` script.

 ```
-Same as 'build.sh' script but running from Docker image 'nexus.scanframe.com/gnu-cpp:dev' but allows Docker specific commands.
+Same as 'build.sh' script but running from Docker image but allows Docker specific commands.

-Usage: cmake/lib/bin/docker-build.sh [command] <args...>
+Usage: docker-build.sh <options> -- <build-options> [command] <args...>

+  Options:
+    -h, --help                : Shows this help.
+    --qt-ver <version>        : Qt version part forming the Docker image name which defaults to '6.7.2' but empty is possible.
+    -p, --platform <platform> : Platform part forming the Docker image which defaults to 'amd64' where available is 'amd64' and 'arm64'.
+    --no-build-dir            : Docker project builds in a regular cmake-build directory as a native build would.

+  Commands:
-  pull      : Pulls the docker image 'nexus.scanframe.com/gnu-cpp:dev' from the Docker registry.
+    pull      : Pulls the docker image from the Docker registry.
-  run       : Runs a command as user 'user' in the container using Docker command
+    run       : Runs a command as user 'user' in the container using Docker command.
                 'run' or 'exec' depending on a running container in the background.
-  detach    : Detaches a container named 'cpp_builder' in the background.
+    start     : Starts/Detaches a container named 'cpp_builder' in the background.
     attach    : Attaches to the  in the background running container named 'cpp_builder'.
     status    : Returns info of the running container 'cpp_builder' in the background.
     stop      : Stops the container named 'cpp_builder' running in the background.
     kill      : Kills the container named 'cpp_builder' running in the background.
     versions  : Shows versions of most installed applications within the container.

-Set environment variable 'DOCKER_BUILD=1' for using 'docker' as offset in the build directory to prevent mixing host build directories.
+    sshd      : Starts sshd service on port 3022 to allow remote control.

   When a the container is detached it executes the 'build.sh' script by attaching to the container which is much faster.

+  Examples:
+    Show the targets using the amd64 platform docker image and Qt version 6.7.2.
+      docker-build.sh --platform amd64 --qt-ver 6.7.2 -- --info
+      docker-build.sh --platform arm64 --qt-ver '' -- run uname -a
 ```

 ## CI/CD Pipeline Configuration